-Driver sped off with victim’s grocery cart stuck to SUV after fatal Green Lake hit-and-run
+Hit-run suspect drove off with victim’s grocery cart stuck to grille, charges say

 Police and prosecutors say the woman drove about a mile from the crash scene, then pulled over and called her boyfriend to come get her.
 Instead, he drove her back to the collision scene, they say. .

-A woman accused of a fatal hit-and-run crash near Green Lake on Sunday evening drove off with the victim’s grocery cart stuck to her SUV’s grill, according to King County prosecutors.
+A woman accused of a fatal hit-and-run crash near Green Lake on Sunday evening drove off with the victim’s grocery cart stuck to her SUV grille, according to King County prosecutors.

 The victim, 62-year-old Donelle Yelli, had made it more than halfway across Wallingford Avenue North with her wheeled grocery cart on Sunday evening when she was struck in the crosswalk at North 82nd Street.